 What amenities is your family trying to find?
 Is a screened-in deck a necessity?
 Do you want to be away from it all, or close to a city setting?
 Are sheets included with the rental, or do you need to bring your own?
 Make a list of priority conveniences to guide narrow your search.

 Elderly family members will appreciate you for not renting a stairs-only condo on the Third floor.
 If wheel chair access, elevators, pool lifts or other specialized equipment is required, include that into your search.
 Almost all rental listings include a list of amenities.

 Are you or other people in the crew traveling with a family dog?
 Pet policies are different at each rental property.
 Study descriptions thoroughly.
 Read your agreement carefully!
 Fees may apply when animals are added.

 When the area, time and family members are decided, search multiple sources for the very best vacation home selection.
 In combination with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Crystal Coast local rentals" for local property management companies.
 Besides having exceptional rental properties, local companies offer top-notch service..

 Negotiate the Price

-Some rental owners will negotiate rates, and some won't.
-If the price isn't negotiable, the number of nights might be.
-Off-peak weeks will be negotiable more frequently than peak-season..
+Some rental owners will negotiate prices, and some won't.
+If the rate isn't negotiable, the number of nights may be.
+Off-peak weeks should be negotiable more frequently than peak-season..